 In addition to "Tell Your Story," consumers have opportunities to voice concerns and share their experiences in person at field hearings and public meetings, focused on particular consumer finance issues.
-During this reporting period, consumers and advocates have participated in large Bureau-sponsored public events in Chicago, IL; Washington, DC; New Orleans, LA; El Paso, TX; and Indianapolis, IN.
-These events have drawn hundreds of participants, many of whom have shared their personal experiences with libraries, workplace financial education, mortgages, payday lending, mobile financial services, consumer finance complaints, and other consumer financial issues.
+During this fiscal year, consumers and advocates have participated in large Bureau-sponsored public events in Chicago, IL; Boston, MA; Dallas, TX; Phoenix, AZ; Atlanta, GA; Nashville, TN; Washington, DC; New Orleans, LA; El Paso, TX; and Indianapolis, IN.34 These events have drawn hundreds of participants, many of whom have shared their personal experiences with libraries, workplace financial education, mortgages, payday lending, mobile financial services, consumer finance complaints, and other consumer financial issues.

 The CFPB's Office of Community Affairs has also hosted roundtable conversations with leaders of consumer, civil rights, community, housing, faith-based, student, and other organizations.
-The roundtables have provided opportunities for stakeholders to meet with Director Cordray,
+The roundtables have provided opportunities for stakeholders to meet with Director Cordray, Deputy Director Antonakes, and other senior Bureau staff to share their first-hand perspectives on key consumer finance issues that affect their communities.